madsen-dev/de-ht/README.md

 # Home Task - Data Engineering Solution

-This repository contains solutions for a home task focused on data engineering concepts, including data analytics and programming challenges.
+This repository contains solutions for a home task focused on data engineering.

 ## Prerequisites